key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 The underlying technical reasons are rather complex, dive quite deepish into c++ nuances, and definitely far beyond the scope of this tutorial.
-In short: We need two different handle classes in order to control whether users are allowd to modify things or not.
+In short: We need two different handle classes in order to control whether users are allowed to modify things or not.
 As one of the main goals of podio generated EDMs is to be thread safe the default generated class for each data type allows only for immutable read access, i.e. it provides only the `get` methods.
 Only the